helloxms/Udacity_CarND_Capstone/CarND-Capstone/README.md

 ```
 5. Confirm that traffic light detection works on real life images

+# WORK FLOW
+## WHAT WE DO
+	1. I selected native installation
+	   Install ROS Kinetic in Ubuntu 16.04
+	   Install Dataspeed DBW
+	   Install Udacity Simulator
+	2. Clone the project and copy to my github site
+	   Install the python dependencies
+	3. Run the ros server and the simulator
+	   in the directory CarND-Capstone/Ros,
+	   source devel/setup.sh
+	   roslaunch launch/styx.launch
+	   then run the simulator
+	4. overview the prject,and write the core code
+	5. real world testing

 ## CORE CODE
 There are some main steps